-Getairmail is another super simple way to get a disposable email address.
-Click the button in the center to generate a temporary email address, and away you go.
+Nada (formerly Getairmail) is another super simple way to get a disposable email address.
+Just visit the site, and a current temporary address is already generated for your use.
+You can also create a new inbox just for yourself.
 Keep the session open to monitor your inbox, and shut it down when you’re done.
-Getairmail has multiple domains, but it assigns you an address and a domain; you do not get to select the domain yourself.
+Nada has multiple domains, but it assigns you an address and a domain; you do not get to select the domain yourself.
 Not a lot more to say about this one.

 Dispostable.com has a simple UI with a plain white screen and a tiny box with an email address generator in it.
 Devise your own name and it will have the domain of @dispostable.com, or use their autogeneration command to get a random address.
 Then use it as you see fit.

 MintEmail is another super simple address generator.
 The current address is shown in the top right of the screen with the option to customize it underneath.
 When you receive an email, it appears in the center inbox, where you can verify it or ignore it as your needs dictate.
 It’s simple and effective!

 Maildrop has a more sophisticated page from which to generate disposable email addresses, and it is a good alternative to Mailinator.
 Generate a prefix where prompted and use the email as you see fit.
 Monitor the inbox and do what you need to do.
 It works well, and while a few providers have apparently blacklisted the @maildrop.cc address, it works in the vast majority of instances.